-Is this important to Me, or to Them?
+Are these things important to Me, or to Them?

-If I have learned something from my journey through the Dark Night of the Soul is that the Soul Knows a lot more than the mind does.
-And at times, in order to protect the Truth and Sacredness of who we are from the impurities of the mind, it will need us to learn how to:
+The Soul is so much wiser than the mind can actually realize.
+And at times, in order to protect the Truth and Sacredness of who we are from the impurities of the mind, it will ask us to follow the advice of St. Paul, and:

 “Walk by Faith, not by Sight.” ~ 2 Corinthians 5:7

 To surrender ourselves completely to the part of us that lives in Light, Truth, Love, and Awareness.
 And allow ourselves to be guided, not in the direction the mind thinks we should go, but in the direction, the Soul knows it will be wise for us to go.

 Wayne Dyer used to quote this line from A Course in Miracles quite frequently:

 “If you knew who walked beside you at all times, on the path that you have chosen, you could never experience fear or doubt again.”

 There is a world unseen to the eye but Known to the Heart.
 Seek to live from that sacred place.

 Close your eyes to what is seen, and learn to trust in the unseen.
 For in doing so, you will soon discover that you are never alone – not even in those moments of intense pain and darkness when you feel as though the whole world has turned its back on you.

 You are never alone!
 And even though, at times, your senses and the whole world will try to convince you otherwise, in truth, you are never alone.